CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 3. Select **Summarize visual on the page** to gain insights from each visual.

+    ```
+    The total sales amount to 56.5K.

+    Sales by region show that each region, including AK, BC, CA, Co.
+Cork, DF, ID, Isle of Wight, Lara, MT, NM, Nueva Esparta, OR, Québec, RJ, SP, Táchira, WA, and WY, has a sales value of 56.5K.

+    Sales by product reveal a wide range of sales values.
+Product 38 had the highest sales at 5.9K, accounting for 10.45% of the total sales.
+The lowest sales were for Product 48, with a value of 71.4.
+Other notable products include Product 29 with sales of 3.71K and Product 59 with sales of 2.76K.

+    The calculated insights highlight that Product 38's sales were 8,166.67% higher than Product 48's sales.
+The sales values across all 77 products ranged from 71.4 to 5.9K.
+    ```

 4. Select "**Answer questions for leadership**" to prepare for your upcoming meeting with leadership.

+    ```
+    The Northwind Order Analysis report provides an overview of sales performance across different products and regions.
+The total sales amount to 56.5K.
+Sales by region indicate that each region, including AK, BC, CA, Co.
+Cork, DF, ID, Isle of Wight, Lara, MT, NM, Nueva Esparta, OR, Québec, RJ, SP, Táchira, WA, and WY, has a uniform sales value of 56.5K.

+    Sales by product show a wide range of sales values.
+Product 38 had the highest sales at 5.9K, accounting for 10.45% of the total sales.
+The lowest sales were for Product 48, with a value of 71.4.
+Other notable products include Product 29 with sales of 3.71K and Product 59 with sales of 2.76K.

+    The calculated insights highlight that Product 38's sales were 8,166.67% higher than Product 48's sales.
+The sales values across all 77 products ranged from 71.4 to 5.9K.

+    ### Questions Leadership Could Ask:
+    - Why do all regions have the same sales value of 56.5K?
+    - What factors contributed to Product 38 achieving the highest sales?
+    - How can we improve sales for products with lower sales values, such as Product 48?
+    - Are there any seasonal trends or external factors affecting the sales distribution across products?
+    - What strategies can be implemented to increase overall sales performance?
+    - How do the sales figures compare to previous periods or forecasts?
+    - What are the key drivers behind the sales performance of top-selling products like Product 38 and Product 29?
+    - Are there any specific regions or products that require targeted marketing efforts?
+    ```
 5. Select **Edit.**

     ![Toolbar](images1/media/image69.png)